Hyperledger Project Charter

 iii. any non-voting Maintainer appointed by the TSC.

 a.
-While it is the goal of HLP to operate as a consensus based community, if any decision requires a vote to move forward, the representatives of the Governing Board, TSC, Marketing Committee or EU-TAB, as applicable, shall vote on a one vote per voting representative basis.
+While it is the goal of HLP to operate as a consensus based community, if any decision requires a vote to move forward, the representatives of the Governing Board, TSC, or Marketing Committee, as applicable, shall vote on a one vote per voting representative basis.

 b.
-Quorum for Governing Board, TSC, Marketing Committee or EU-TAB meetings shall require two-thirds of the voting representatives.
-The Governing Board, TSC, Marketing Committee or EU-TAB may continue to meet if quorum is not met, but shall be prevented from making any decisions at the meeting.
-Any Governing Board voting representative who fails to attend two consecutive Governing Board meetings will not be counted for purposes of determining quorum requirements as of the third consecutive meeting and until they next attend a Governing Board meeting.
+Quorum for Governing Board, TSC, or Marketing Committee meetings shall require two-thirds of the voting representatives.
+The Governing Board, TSC, or Marketing Committee may continue to meet if quorum is not met, but shall be prevented from making any decisions at the meeting.
+Any Governing Board representative who fails to attend two consecutive Governing Board meetings will not be counted for purposes of determining quorum requirements as of the third consecutive meeting and until they next attend a Governing Board meeting.

 d.
 In the event of a tied vote with respect to an action that cannot be resolved by the Governing Board, the chair shall be entitled to refer the matter to the LF for assistance in reaching a decision.
 For all decisions in the TSC, Marketing Committee or other committee created by the Governing Board, if there is a tie vote, the matter shall be referred to the Governing Board.